five-over-four/gameoflife/README.md

 ![A simple fork](https://i.imgur.com/FNkbYEQ.gif)

-## Colours!
+## Colours
 In config.json, the bottom three settings let you choose your own colour scheme.
 The currently available colours are black, white, light grey, grey, dark grey, red, green, blue, purple, yellow, dark red, dark green, dark blue,grey.
 Behold!
+Make these yourself with the GIF mode.

 | Green, Dark Green | Red, Yellow |
 | --- | --- |
 | ![](https://i.imgur.com/CY5lPSD.gif) | ![woops](https://i.imgur.com/MtR1k8K.gif) |

+## GIF mode
+Change "gif_mode" to 1 in config.json, and every time you start playing, you will get a new animated .gif file in your extras/gifs directory!
+Just draw a shape, load an existing board, or randomise it, press play, and once you pause, a new animation awaits.
+The setting "gif_speed" in config.json determines how much time passes (in seconds) between each frame in the final animation.

 ## Config.json
     "default_resolution"      - Determines the size of the window (N x N).